Cloud service available with the purchase of a Simulation Mechanical Flex license.

 Complete a number of different multiphysics workflows using Simulation Mechanical software.
-Setting up advanced simulations is easy thanks to standard engineering terminology, visual process guidance, and user-friendly tools and wizards that transfer simulation results between multiple analyses.
-This helps designers, engineers, and analysts focus on product performance rather than advanced numerical or simulation methods.
+Set up advanced simulations easily with standard engineering terminology, visual process guidance, and user-friendly tools and wizards that transfer simulation results between multiple analyses.
+Help designers, engineers, and analysts focus on product performance, rather than advanced numerical or simulation methods.

-Create reports with a click of a button.
-Reports have a cover page, table of contents, material information, boundary conditions, mesh properties, and the results of the analysis, including images and animations.
-You can choose from a variety of output formats.
+Quickly create reports with a cover page, table of contents, material information, boundary conditions, mesh properties, and analysis results, including images and animations.
+Choose from a variety of output formats.

 Import models, set up and run simulations, and visualize and report results through a single, common user interface.
 Reporting tools automatically convert all user input and result views into a formatted HTML report that you can save as a PDF or Microsoft Word document.